 Mobile for Development (M4D) is a dedicated global team within the GSMA, which brings together our mobile operator members, tech innovators, the development community and governments, to harness the power of mobile in emerging markets.
-The team identifies opportunities and helps deliver innovations in financial services, health, agriculture, digital identity, energy, water, sanitation, disaster resilience and gender equality.
+The team identifies opportunities and helps deliver innovations in financial services, agriculture, digital identity, disability, energy, water, sanitation, disaster resilience and gender equality.

 A key part of M4D’s strategy involves taking advantage of the synergies between the different strands of the team’s work to amplify the overall impact of the programme.
 For example, it works to identify ways to leverage mobile money payments alongside machine-to-machine communication to help improve access to energy, clean water and sanitation in emerging markets.
 Correspondingly, it promotes the use of digital identity solutions to support the registration of newborn babies via mobile phones, which can then boost the effectiveness of maternal health programmes.

 The programme continues to demonstrate impact across a number of important areas.
 For example, mobile money services have helped to greatly reduce financial exclusion over the past decade, there are now over 300m active monthly accounts across more than 96 countries a 17% increase year on year.
 Furthermore, as of June 2021, the AgriTech team has supported 20 projects reaching over 15.1 million smallholder farmers across Asia and Africa with digital agriculture services to improve their livelihoods and climate resilience